Dimitrios Argyriou @GRAINAR | On Vacuum Cooling for baked products

 Vacuum cooling is 🌬️ used to rapidly cool baked goods by placing them in a chamber where the pressure is significantly lowered below atmospheric levels.
 For instance, reducing the core temperature of loaves to 25°C can take about 10 minutes with vacuum cooling, as opposed to 100 minutes with conventional cooling methods. 🕒

-The main principles of this technique include:
+The main principles of Vacuum Cooling technique include:

 1. Lower Boiling Point: